VarunYalaka/Kickstarter_Challenge/README.md

 * Changing Unix timestamps to human readable format.

 ### Results
-1. Based on the analysis, we suggest that Louise start her campaign between April to May and try to avoid between November to January.
+1. Based on the analysis, we suggest:
+   - Louise start her campaign between April to May.
+   - Try to avoid starting a campaign between November to January.

-2. Louise estimates a budget of over $10,000, which leads mostly to failure.
+2. Louise estimates a budget of over $10,000, which may lead mostly to failure.
 We suggest to reduce the goal amount to increase the success rate.

 ### Limitations
 All play themes are not similar, successful ones are more subjective and the right time in the right place.
 Need to do some   analysis using the blurb.

 ### Other possible areas or graphs:
 * Further analyze the success ratio based on the duration of the campaign.
-* Explore the rate of success based on country vs category.
+* Explore the funding percentage based on the launch date (i.e Percentage funded vs launch date table).